A look back…

 2005: 15th AnniversaryNLGJA celebrates 15 years.
 There are 1,200 members and 24 chapters across the country and affiliates in Canada and Germany.

-2005: LGBT Journalists Hall of FameNLGJA unveils the LGBT Journalists Hall of Fame, honoring the pioneering lesbian, gay, bisexual and transgender journalists whose actions demonstrated both exemplary professionalism and personal courage. [insert page='nlgja-hall-of-fame' display='link'] [insert page='nlgja-hall-of-fame' display='excerpt-only'] Continue reading.
+2005: LGBTQ Journalists Hall of FameNLGJA unveils the LGBTQ Journalists Hall of Fame, honoring the pioneering lesbian, gay, bisexual, transgender and queer journalists whose actions demonstrated both exemplary professionalism and personal courage.
+Learn more about the Hall of Fame.

 2005: Remembering Roy AaronsAn accomplished journalist who spent 14 years as a reporter and editor at the Washington Post, Aarons sent shockwaves through the news industry in 1990 when he emotionally acknowledged that he was gay at a conference of the American Society of Newspaper Editors.
 That announcement, which came at the end of a speech in which he also unveiled results of a landmark survey of gay and lesbian journalists that showed most were unhappy with their ...